-Managers of Administration, Head of Divisions and Managers of Research Centres
+Head of Departments, Head of Divisions, Managers of Administration and Managers of Research Centres

-The Managers of Administration within the professional support, Head of Divisions of Managers of Research Centres are in charge of:
+The Managers of Administration within the professional support, Head of Divisions, Managers of Research Centres and Head of Departments are in charge of:

 - Making sure that the published information is relevant